Hidemasters of Colorado, Joe White

 Who was your mentor?

 Scott Sinning reached out to us following our request.
 Scott honed right in on the issue that we requested help on and began to help us look at pricing more strategically than before.
 It isn’t just a ‘cost plus’ approach and the review forced us to look closer at the market dynamics for each of the product categories we handle.
-We realized we cannot take a cookie-cutter approach and simply apply the same pricing formulas for all products across the board.
+We realized we could not take a cookie-cutter approach and simply apply the same pricing formulas for all products across the board.

 How did SCORE Help you?